rdpoor/mulib-support/README.md

 Bit vector operations on individual bits: set, clear, toggle, test.
 Includes functions that operate on the entire vector.

-### mu_buf

-Safe read and write access for buffers of homogeneous data.
-Includes in-place O(log N) heapsort with user-provided comparison function.
-NOTE: mu_buf may be superseded by mu_bstore and mu_pstore (byte store and pointer store), since the overhead of handling variable size may not be worth it.

-### mu_bufref

-Supports slices (aka views, aka substrings) into a mu_buf.
-Especially useful as a means for "no copy" (in-place) string manipulation.
-NOTE: mu_bufref may be superseded by mu_bview and mu_pview for views into mu_bstore and mu_pstore.

 ### mu_list

 Supports classic singly linked list operations: push, pop, insert, delete,